00:00

 "But how do I get better?"

 Consider your mindset and goals.
 Why do you draw?
 Are you drawing to become a professional, or other reasons?
 What style do you want?
 How hard are you willing to work?
-It's important to have a sense of what you want out of your art so you can set the right pace and objectives for yourself.
+It's important to have a sense of what you want out of your craft so you can set the right pace and objectives for yourself.

 Read Yatsufusa's Guides, Tutorials & Other Help, that has lots of tutorials from around the community.
 You can choose what to look at and it will save you a lot of time.
 If that's not enough, there are many other (free) resources you can use to help yourself if you look.